 We ensure that there are appropriate technical controls in place to protect your personal details.
 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 Some of our suppliers run their operations outside the European Economic Area (EEA), for example those we work with on our overseas treks, or suppliers who have headquarters in other countries.
-Although they may not be subject to the same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law.
+Although they may not be subject to the same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK legislation.
 By submitting your personal information to us you agree to this transfer, storing or usage at a location outside the EEA.

 We will only ever share your data in other circumstances if we have your explicit and informed consent.